t3hpupp3t/fz2h-kafka/README.md

 # fz2h-kafka
-Pet project to apply what has been learned while preparing the Confluent Certified Developer for Apache Kafka exam.
+Project to apply what has been learned while preparing the Confluent Certified Developer for Apache Kafka exam.